2040 Job Prediction: Be Prepared For Changes

 AI systems and software are capable of handling repetitive tasks with greater efficiency and accuracy, reducing the need for human intervention.

-For instance, AI-powered tools can now perform complex calculations, manage schedules, and process transactions without human error.
+For instance, AI-powered tools can now do complex calculations, manage schedules, and process transactions without human error.

 Transportation and Delivery